hoodiecrow/ConsTcl/README.md

 }
 ```

 #### Variable reference

-**Example: `r` => 10 (a symbol `r` is evaluated to 10)**
+_Example: `r` => 10 (a symbol `r` is evaluated to 10)_

 A variable is an identifier (symbol) bound to a location in the environment.
-If
-an expression consists of the identifier it is evaluated to the value stored in
+If an expression consists of the identifier it is evaluated to the value stored in that location.
-that location.
 This is handled by the helper procedure `lookup`.
-It searches the
-environment chain for the identifier, and returns the value stored in the
-location it is bound to.
-It is an error to lookup an unbound symbol.
+It searches the environment chain for the identifier, and returns the value stored in the location it is bound to.
+It is an error to do lookup on an unbound symbol.

 __lookup__